18 Dec 2024

 Challenges, triumphs and evolving landscapes

-By Brian Harvey, Partner and Head of Agriculture
+By Brian Harvey, Partner and Head of the agriculture team

 At this time of year, I often take the opportunity to look back at the year that has gone and look forward to the year ahead.
 In looking back at 2024, where do we start?